 A capstone course in Health Promotion and Wellness to review theories and concepts, explore current developments in the field, and prepare for entering the profession.
 Requires service hours to explore professional venues and gain practical experience in a variety of settings and continued membership in both the student health and wellness campus organization and a national professional association.
-Prerequisites: HPE 158, 210, 214, 410, 420, and 450.
+Prerequisites: HPE 158, 210, 214, 410, 420, 450.
 Spring, annually.

-HRM 360 LEARNING AND DEVELOPMENT
+HRM 360 LEARNING AND DEVELOPMENT (3)

-This course focuses on aligning organizational business needs with employees' competencies, knowledge, and skills, as well as identifying deficiencies.
-Students will learn how to provide opportunities that increase employee capability and organizational knowledge.
-Some of the topics include Human Performance Technology (HPT) organizational intervention design and implementation approaches, knowledge management, and coaching/mentoring.
-Prerequisite: HRM 334.
-As needed.
+This course focuses on aligning organizational business needs with employees' competencies, knowledge, and skills, and identifying the gaps, providing learning opportunities that increase employee capability and organizational knowledge.
+Some of the topics include Human Performance Technology organizational intervention design and implementation approaches, knowledge management, and coaching/mentoring.
+The course includes application of current federal laws and regulations and proposed changes.
+Prerequisite: MGT 334.
+Fall, annually.

-HRM 411 TALENT MANAGEMENT (W)
+HRM 411 TALENT MANAGEMENT (W) (3)